codieorberson/samplePictures/README.md

 ### Running the snap_pics.py file

  Follow these steps to run the snap_pics.py file and to accurately provide sample images:

+ 1. Open a command prompt and run  `git clone https://github.com/codieorberson/samplePictures`

+ 2. Run `cd samplePictures`

- 1. Run `python snap_pics.py`.
+ 3. Run `python snap_pics.py`

- 2. After running the previous command, a pop-up window will appear displaying your webcam's live feed
+ 4. After running the previous command, a pop-up window will appear displaying your webcam's live feed

- 3. To take sample images of the fist, click on the pop-up window, display your fist, and press the f key to save the image to the Fist folder.
+ 5. To take sample images of the fist, click on the pop-up window, display your fist, and press the f key to save the image to the Fist folder.
 Some examples on what angles to display your Fist are listed below:

  <p align="center">
     <img src="https://raw.githubusercontent.com/codieorberson/samplePictures/master/Fist/fist0.75012501246309651.jpg" width="150" height="150">